Search a country below for debt collection:

 What is the debt collection process in Spain?

 Once we contact the person in charge of accountancy we require to pay as soon as possible.
-If debtor cannot afford the payment at once we propone a payment plan however we do not accept any payment plan if we do not have the confirmation of the client through the partner.
+If the debtor cannot pay all at once, we suggest a payment plan.
+However, we need confirmation from the client through the partner before accepting any plan.

-During this period we report the client once every two weeks approximately but we always adapt to client´s requirements.
+During this time, we report to the client about every two weeks.
+However, we always adjust to the client's needs.

-If we do not obtain the payment and the amount is high enough we consider legal actions but previously we check debtor situation ( if located and working).
-If the company is closed or is not active we recommend the closure of the file.
+If we do not get the payment and the amount is large enough, we may take legal action.
+However, we first check the debtor's situation to determine if they have a location and employment.
+If the company closes or remains inactive, we recommend closing the file.

-If we obtain a payment plan we sign a document between debtor and us ( or the client) because this document would always help us to show evidence of the debt in case they do not fulfill and we will have to fill a lawsuit.
+If we get a payment plan, we sign a document with the debtor or the client.
+This document helps us prove the debt if they do not pay.
+If they fail to pay, we may need to file a lawsuit.

 We send several letters if this is the only way to contact debtor ( no telephone) and also several emails.
 We always phone several times a week at different hours to obtain a response of payment from the person liable of the debt.